AcmeGamers/Projects/README.md

 # Projects

-These are some of the things that I have made, listing them in a single repository for a better view
+These are some of the things that I have made, listing them in a single repository for a better view.
+These are all completed projects with exception to few that are still in progress.

 > **Note**